buffed-labs/reactive-dot/apps/docs/_faq.md

 ## Unexpected behavior after installing or bumping dependencies

+Common errors:

+- `Uncaught TypeError: [X] is not a function`
+- `Type [X] is not assignable to type [Y]`
+- etc

-This error often occurs when multiple conflicting versions of ReactiveDOT are installed.
+These errors often occurs when multiple conflicting versions of ReactiveDOT are installed.
 To resolve this, try the following steps:

 1. **Ensure all ReactiveDOT dependencies are up to date**